Poll: In "The Secret Diary of a Teenage Dark Lord", who was Tom's OTLS? (One True Love - *SIGH!*) Vote Now!

-Author has written 38 stories for Harry Potter, and Glee.
+Author has written 40 stories for Harry Potter, Glee, X-overs, and Lord of the Rings.

 My name is DeiStarr.
 I like to ramble.
 A lot.
 I have slight ADHD, which might have something to do with it.
 So if you attempt to contact me, you can't say I didn't warn you.